Objects: furniture

 furniturefabricationwood

 A poplar standing desk built using the "baton" pattern from Christopher Schwarz's The Anarchist's Design Book.
 The project was an exercise in this craft philosophy, continuing my use of a simple and robust staked-leg joinery technique seen in two earlier projects.
-The result is a functional and heartfelt piece of workshop furniture, built around a joint that is close to my heart.
+The result is a functional piece of workshop furniture built around a joint I keep coming back to.

 Guccibytes